 We have an accessible and robust complaints process, in line with the NHS complaints procedure.

 Feedback to the Care Quality Comission (CQC)

 You also have the right to report any dissatisfaction or concerns to the CQC, which is the independent regulator of health and adult social care services in England.

 Care Quality Commission

 If you would like to provide feedback directly to the CQC, you can do so on the CQC website

 What we will do

-We will acknowledge receipt of your patient feedback within three working days and aim to have fully investigated your case within 25 working days of the date it was received.
-If we cannot investigate within the time, we will communicate the reasons for this within this time frame.
+We will acknowledge receipt of your complaint within three working days and aim to have fully investigated within 25 working days of the date your complaint is received.

 Giving feedback on behalf of someone else